grafana/beyla/docs/sources/tutorial/index.md

 $ curl "http://localhost:8080/bye"
 ```

-After some logs, the `otelauto` standard output should show the traces information
+After some logs, the `beyla` standard output should show the traces information
 of the above requests:

 ```